energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 #### 1.4 [Consenter] Create a DID

-Let's create a new DID for which the citizen can prove control.
+Let's create a new DID for which the consenter can prove control.
 This DID will be the Subject identifier of the Consenter Card credential.

 Navigate to the `DID Controller create` request under the `did` folder.